Materials-Consortia/OPTIMADE/optimade.rst

 The category of an entry type is declared through the :field:`x-optimade-category` key of the entry type's Property Definition (see the `definition of the x-optimade-category field`_), whose value is exposed in Entry Listing Info Endpoint responses (see section `Entry Listing Info Endpoints`_).
 This mechanism exists primarily so that provider-specific ``execution``-like entry types can declare :val:`"execution"` in their own :endpoint:`/info/<entry_type>` endpoint and thereby participate in the provenance relationships without requiring further changes to this specification.

-    **Validator note**: because :field:`x-optimade-category` gates provenance participation, a custom execution-like entry type that omits the field silently defaults to ``data``, and its intended placement under a run's :field:`inputs`, :field:`creates`, or :field:`returns` becomes non-conformant — with no error, because the default is silent.
+    **Validator note**: because :field:`x-optimade-category` gates provenance participation, a custom execution-like entry type that omits the field silently defaults to ``data``, and its intended placement under a run's :field:`has_input`, :field:`has_artifact`, or :field:`has_output` becomes non-conformant — with no error, because the default is silent.
     Validators SHOULD warn when a custom entry type participates in provenance relationships in a way that contradicts its (possibly defaulted) category.

 Properties Used by Multiple Entry Types